robocorp/rpaframework/docs/source/contributing/conventions.rst

 also include the correct `trove classifiers <https://pypi.org/classifiers/>`_ to make finding them easier.

-For Robocode Lab usage, the packages should be installable via Conda.
+Deprecated: For Robocode Lab usage, the packages should be installable via Conda.
 This can be handled in either pip interop mode (in Conda) or by releasing into completely new packages into a Conda channel.
 The maintenance burden for the latter can be eased by having a separate Robocorp channel.